sawby08/lovetale/README.md

     - I think the state manager has some compatibility issues, too?
 It probably has something to do with constant love.load() calls but honestly I can't be bothered to make it completely compatible.
 - The ACT and ITEM menu controls aren't one-to-one to the original game.
 I couldn't find a way to make it accurate while not having it hard-coded so they control a little differently.
     - Because of this, the ITEM menu supports unlimited pages!
+- This *does* serve as a battle engine for others to use, but to me this is primarily just a learning project!
+Some code could definitely use some touching up but regardless this project helped me learn a lot about LÖVE that'll come in handy in the future.

 ## Credits
 <p>I'm the only person working on this engine, but I used stuff from these cool people!</p>